dataobservatory-eu/retroharmonize/cran-comments.md

 r_hub:
 * various platforms, mac, Windows, Ubuntu, Fedora.

-0 errors ✔ | 0 warnings ✔ | 2 notes
+0 errors ✔ | 0 warnings ✔ | 1 note

 ## Resubmission

 Version 0.2.8 is a resubmission of 0.2.7.

 The package had previously been archived because dependency dataset was temporarily archived from CRAN: